NextCenturyCorporation/mcs-pipeline/README.md

 ### Folder Structure

 * autoscaler - Contains Ray configuration for different modules to run in AWS.
 The file name convention is ray_MODULE_aws.yaml.
 See below and Ray documentation for more details of fields.
-* aws_scripts - Contains scripts and text documents to facilitate to running in AWS.
+* aws_scripts - Contains scripts and text documents to facilitate running in AWS.
 * configs - Contains all necessary configs for each module that will be pushed to Ray head node.  (maybe should be moved to individual deploy_files directories)
 * deploy_files - Contains a folder per module named after the module.
 All files will be pushed to the home directory of the head node
 * pipeline - python code used to run the pipeline that will be pushed to head node